 We hold a patients Medicare benefit if we don’t have their correct bank details.
 We’ll do this until they’ve given them to us.

-Currently, around $200 million in Medicare payments is owed to more than 880,000 people.
+Currently, around $230m in Medicare payments is owed to more than one million people.
 Most of these held payments are for claims submitted electronically on the patient’s behalf.

 What you need to do